x402 for TYPO3: How Your Website Can Charge AI Agents

 What is x402?

 x402 uses the HTTP status code 402 Payment Required, which has been reserved since 1997 but never widely used.
-The principle: A client requests a resource.
-If this requires payment, the server responds with a 402 and the payment terms.
-The client makes the payment and repeats the request — this time with proof of payment.
+The principle is simple: a client requests a resource.
+If payment is required, the server responds with a 402 and the payment terms.
+The client pays and repeats the request, this time with proof of payment.

 No Checkouts, No Accounts

-The entire payment process takes place within HTTP headers.
+The entire payment exchange happens within HTTP headers.
 No redirect to a payment page, no mandatory accounts, no API keys.
-This is crucial for AI agents: They can pay programmatically without human interaction.
+This is crucial for AI agents: they can pay programmatically, with no human in the loop.

 Why now?